- about the recruitment process

 If you are learning something outside of projects, you can contact our team once you are ready to validate your expertise.
 We will schedule a new technical interview and suggest projects using other technologies in case of success.

-We multiply the number of hours you logged by your rate and add $3 (commission for sending funds) at the end of each month.
-Payment is made on the 9-10th of the upcoming month to your Payoneer account, with no commissions on our side.
+sends you the payment strictly once a month, according to the hours you logged during the previous month. we multiply the number of hours you logged by your rate (and add $3 commission for sending funds to the Payoneer account) at the end of each month. payment is usually made on the 9-10th of the upcoming month either to your Payoneer account or directly to your card, with no commissions on our side.

 We clarify your rate before we start offering projects.
 It will be your rate for any project on our platform by default.
 You can raise/lower your rate when we offer you a particular project.